mshanemc/deploy-to-sfdx/README.md

 Modify `repoCodeGen.ts` to change the generator.

 NOTE: This is using up your scratch org quotas.
-The tests delete the orgs, so it's minimally wastefuly, but still expect it to take a while AND watch your daily limit.
+The tests delete the orgs, so it's minimally wastefully, but still expect it to take a while AND watch your daily limit.
 Especially if you're testing deploys and tests are failing...you might be using orgs that never get to the delete phase.

 ---